nvasudevan/suyam/suyamSite/content/english/donate/donate-3.md

 # page title background image
 bg_image: "images/gallery/banner-2.jpg"
 # meta description
-description : "Campaign to sponsor a meal for residential childer at Siragu"
+description : "Campaign to sponsor a meal for residential children at Siragu"
 # taxonomy
 categories: ["Donate"]
 tags: ["giveindia", "siragu", "meal"]
 # image
-image: "images/gallery/siragu-meal-01.jpeg"
+image: "images/gallery/siragu-meal-01-short.png"
 # donate url
 donate_url : "https://fundraisers.giveindia.org/campaigns/sponsor-a-meal-1"
 # type
 type: "donate"
 ---

-### Sponsor a Meal

 Sponsor A Meal campagin initiated by Suyam through its Founder Trustee, Muthuram, with an aim to raise contributions by special feeding programs to feed the residential children and deserving day scholars of Siragu Montessori School and Bharathamatha School.

-Whole day special feeding - INR 24000 and the break-up cost Rs.5000 for Breakfast, 10000 for lunch, 4000 for evening snacks and Rs.5000 for Dinner.
+Whole day special feeding - Rs.24000 (breakfast - Rs.5000, lunch - Rs.10000, snacks - Rs.4000, dinner - Rs.5000).

 An appeal to contribute during all the occasions in your family and message us the date of feeding and the occasion.